-Canada geese are congregating on beaches up and down the Okanagan Valley.
-Typically a migratory bird, Canada Geese are now taking up residence in grassy areas on the waterfront, on golf courses and in parks.
-Kelowna is not the only community faced with this issue as Canada Geese are thriving in many communities across Canada and the United States, and their typical behaviour is changing.
+Geese are congregating on beaches up and down the Okanagan Valley.
+Typically a migratory bird, geese are now taking up residence in grassy areas on the waterfront, on golf courses and in parks.
+Kelowna is not the only community faced with this issue as geese are thriving in many communities across Canada and the United States, and their typical behaviour is changing.

 What are the issues?